 Radio Shack Space Crusher

-For those of you who have not had the chance to experience the Radio Shack Space Crusher game, it is an old, but fun large-screen LCD game watch.
-This game was made by Epoch and released by Tandy Radio Shack.
-Essentially, it’s a Scramble clone with multiple stages and lots of fun.
-In addition to being in great condition, it comes with its original box, instructions, and styrofoam holder.
+For those yet to experience the Radio Shack Space Crusher game, it’s a delightfully old-school LCD game watch.
+This Scramble clone, made by Epoch and released by Tandy Radio Shack, offers multiple stages and heaps of fun.
+In fantastic condition, it comes complete with its original box, instructions, and styrofoam holder.

-Visit our website DJ ONEMAN to get more articles!
+Visit our website, DJ ONEMAN, to access more captivating articles!